King-Benx/12-oaks-restaurant-react/README.md

 ## Prerequisites

+1. Node v18 recommended
-1. Clone project `git clone git@github.com:King-Benx/12-oaks-restaurant-react.git`
+2. Clone project `git clone git@github.com:King-Benx/12-oaks-restaurant-react.git`
-2. Navigate to root directory.
+3. Navigate to root directory.

 ### Getting started without docker installed on your machine or you donot want to use docker